jmstric5/StockX-Project/README.md

 To help answer some of these preliminary questions, I created a Tableau dashboard using the data given plus a few engineered features.
 You can view this dashboard at: https://public.tableau.com/profile/jordan3657#!/vizhome/StockXDashboard/StockXDashboard

 I also conducted additional analysis using linear regression and random forest models to try and predict the sale price of these shoes.
-My analysis and results can be found in the other file (Stockx Data Project.html).
+My analysis and results can be found in the other file (Stockx Data Project.ipynb).